sugimotot/btsdoc-portal/developers/4_wallet/cli_wallet.md

 If you get the `set_password` prompt, it means your CLI has successfully conected to the testnet witness node.

-> To use the wallet, you must be `unlock` the wallet.
+> To use the wallet, you must `unlock` the wallet.

 ## Gaining Access to Blockchain